ampproject/amphtml/contributing/DEVELOPING.md

 For most developers the instructions in the [Getting Started Quick Start Guide](getting-started-quick.md) will be sufficient for building/running/testing during development.
 This section provides a more detailed reference.

 The Quick Start Guide's  [One-time setup](getting-started-quick.md#one-time-setup) has instructions for installing Node.js, yarn, and Gulp which you'll need before running these commands.
+You can prefix `gulp` with `npx` to use it without installing Gulp globally.

 | Command                                                                 | Description                                                           |
 | ----------------------------------------------------------------------- | --------------------------------------------------------------------- |